 What do the different emissions scopes mean?

-The GHG Protocol divides emissions into three scopes:
+The Greenhouse Gas Protocol (GHG Protocol) divides emissions into three scopes:

 Scope 1 emissions – direct emissions from sources owned or controlled by a company